Nikoles Aleshi Papers, 1900-1910 (C3828)

 Linguistic Society of America Records, 1896-1998 (C3974)

-Records of LSA, an organization dedicated to research and publication in the analysis of language.
-Includes committee minutes, correspondence, publications, grant applications, and documents on Linguistic Institutes and annual meetings.
+The records of the Linguistic Society of America, an organization dedicated to research and publication in the scientific analysis of language, include committee minutes, correspondence of officers and administrators, publications, grant applications, correspondence with affiliated organizations, and planning documents on Linguistic Institutes and annual meetings.

-The records of MIDTESOL include newsletters, photographs, conference and business files, and miscellaneous material.
+The records of MIDTESOL include newsletters, photographs, conference and business files, reports, and miscellaneous material.